 Standout Features

-• Advanced A/B testing capabilities;
+• Advanced A/B testing for subject lines, content, and send times

 Pros and Cons